BennEntterprise/BasicTetris/README.md

 # BasicTetris
-This game was created following a tutorial a few years ago, but I would like to add some additional features that make this a bit more engaging.
+This Tetris game was created a few years ago, but I would like to add some additional features that make this a bit more engaging.